remoteflags/code-sample-react/README.md

 2. **OwnerId** - Get at [remoteflags.com/account](www.remoteflags.com/account)
 3. **Access Token** - Get at [remoteflags.com/account](www.remoteflags.com/account)

-## Step 2 - setup
+## Step 2 - Setup
 Edit the example with your owner, flag and token.
+This information is present on the flag page in the Remote Flags dashboard.

 In ```./remote-flags-client.js``` edit sdk call to include your token.
 ```